A mobile-first online booking experience tailored for convenience and ease of use

 Usability testing

-The usability test was conducted with 3 participants to go on the mid-fidelity prototype and book an appointment for an annual physical.
-Participants were observed to see how they interact with the website, and to identify potential pain points.
-The summary of my findings were:
+The usability test was conducted with three participants who navigated the mid-fidelity prototype to book an appointment for an annual physical.
+During the session, participants were observed to understand how they interacted with the website and to identify any potential pain points.
+Below is a summary of my findings:

-All participants had completed the task with some minor errors.
-Hitting the hotspots were too small for them and they used the finder to find what was usable.
+All participants completed the task, although some made minor errors.
+The hotspots were too small for them, so they used the finder to locate usable options.

-Some participants had mentioned they like to search before looking at graphics.
-They usually don’t know the name of the specialty so they look up the condition on Google first.
+Several participants mentioned that they preferred to search for information before looking at graphics.
+Often, they didn’t know the name of the specialty, so they would first look up the condition on Google.

-Some expressed that they just wanted to fill out one part of the form on the homepage and filter the results later.
+Some expressed a desire to fill out only one section of the form on the homepage and filter the results later.

-Looking at reviews and ratings made them more likely to book with the doctor.
+Additionally, they noted that reading reviews and ratings made them more likely to book a doctor's appointment.

-Directions from their starting point to the doctor’s office wasn’t important, as they felt they can look it up later.
+Participants felt that directions from their starting point to the doctor’s office were unnecessary, since they could look them up later.

-The site was clean and simple, but would like to see more colors on the site to help differentiate the sections.
+While the website was clean and simple, they suggested incorporating more colors to help differentiate between sections.

 Affinity map